 Lucan Ahmad Way received his BA from Harvard College and his PhD from the University of California, Berkeley.
-Way’s research focuses on democratization and authoritarianism in the former Soviet Union and the developing world.
-His most recent book, Pluralism by Default: Weak Autocrats and the Rise of Competitive Politics (Johns Hopkins, 2015), examines the sources political competition in the former Soviet Union.
-His book, Competitive Authoritarianism: Hybrid Regimes after the Cold War (with Steven Levitsky), was published in 2010 by Cambridge University Press.
+Way’s research focuses on global patterns of democracy and dictatorship.
+His most recent book (with Steven Levitsky), Revolution and Dictatorship: The Violent Origins of Durable Authoritarianism (Princeton University Press) provides a comparative historical explanation for the extraordinary durability of autocracies (China, Cuba, USSR) born of violent social revolution.
+Way’s solo-authored book, Pluralism by Default: Weak Autocrats and the Rise of Competitive Politics (Johns Hopkins, 2015), examines the sources of political competition in the former Soviet Union.
+Way argues that pluralism in the developing world often emerges out of authoritarian weakness: governments are too fragmented and states too weak to monopolize political control.
+His first book, Competitive Authoritarianism: Hybrid Regimes after the Cold War (with Steven Levitsky), was published in 2010 by Cambridge University Press.
 Way’s work on competitive authoritarianism has been cited thousands of times and helped stimulate new and wide-ranging research into the dynamics of hybrid democratic-authoritarian rule.
-Way has also published articles in Comparative Politics, European Journal of Political Research, Journal of Democracy, Perspectives on Politics, Politics & Society, Slavic Review, Studies in Comparative and International Development, World Politics, as well as in a number of area studies journals and edited volumes.
-He has written about political transitions and dictatorship for the Washington Post and Foreign Affairs.

 - Soviet and post-Soviet politics

 - Social Sciences and Humanities (SSHRC) Connection Grant 2017, “1917: Culture, Violence and Political Change in the 20th Century,” $18,118

 - Social Sciences and Humanities (SSHRC) Insight Grant 2012-18, “Revolutionary Struggle and Authoritarian Durability,” $175,000

 - Social Sciences and Humanities (SSHRC) Research Grant 2007-2011 “Competitive Authoritarianism,” $65,000